PratyushaMaiti/emotion_transfer/README.md

-# Challenges in Emotion Style Transfer: An Exploration with a Lexical Substitution Pipeline
+# Introductory Information

-This repository hosts the accompanying code for the model described in our eponymous [paper](https://arxiv.org/abs/2005.07617), which was accepted at the SocialNLP Workshop at ACL 2020.
+This repository hosts the accompanying code for the model described in our paper *Challenges in Emotion Style Transfer: An Exploration with a Lexical Substitution Pipeline* ([arXiv](https://arxiv.org/abs/2005.07617)), which was accepted at the SocialNLP Workshop at ACL 2020.
 If you have questions, please send a mail to [us](mailto:david.helbig@ims.uni-stuttgart.de,enrica.troiano@ims.uni-stuttgart.de,roman.klinger@ims.uni-stuttgart.de).

-## Prerequisites
+# Prerequisites

-### Get the repository
+## Get the repository
 Clone the current repository using

     git clone https://bitbucket.org/st157585/emotion_transfer/
-### Environment
+## Environment

 Make sure you have **Python 3.7** installed.
-For newever versions, some packages like torch might not be available.
+For newer versions, some packages like torch might not be available.
 The creation of a virtual environment is heavily recommended when working with the repository:

 Move to the desired directory where you want to create your environment (for example the root folder of the repository) and run (assuming that the command python3.7 points to the respective version on your system):